jgbrits/Devprox_Tests/README.md

 Download the XAMPP PHP development environment from this link: https://www.apachefriends.org/index.html

 For Windows, install XAMPP using the .exe file.
 (For other OS's please see their documentation).
+Make sure to install this in a location where XAMPP will have read/write acess, or give XAMPP (all users) read/write acess after installation for all folders under the xampp main folder.
+This is needed for the Apache server to be able to write files to the server hdd.

 It will install a xampp folder onto you C: drive.
 Navigate to this folder.
 Find the htdocs folder within the xampp folder.